siemens/ix/packages/documentation/docs/controls/_layout-grid_styleguide.md

 ![Example for column size option](https://www.figma.com/file/wEptRgAezDU1z80Cn3eZ0o/iX-Pattern-Illustrations?type=design&node-id=796%3A3&mode=design&t=R26qUrZCUTY2iIxG-1)

 - A column size ``auto`` is available.
 When set to ``auto``, column width is defined by the width of its content.
-The renmaining columns resize to fill the row.
+The remaining columns resize to fill the row.
 - Column size can be tailored to viewports.
 Three viewports are currently supported.
 The viewport size can't be adjusted at this point.
 When setting the size for one viewport, larger viewports are adjusted in the same way.

 | Viewport name              | Viewport size                     | Description                                 |